Kroger (NYSE:KR) PT Raised to $62.00

-Kroger (NYSE:KR – Get Rating) had its price objective lifted by investment analysts at Telsey Advisory Group from $60.00 to $62.00 in a research note issued to investors on Monday, Benzinga reports.
-The brokerage currently has an “outperform” rating on the stock.
-Telsey Advisory Group’s price target points to a potential upside of 11.29% from the company’s previous close.
+Kroger (NYSE:KR – Get Rating) had its target price upped by Telsey Advisory Group from $60.00 to $62.00 in a research report report published on Monday morning, Benzinga reports.
+The firm currently has an outperform rating on the stock.

-Several other research analysts also recently issued reports on the company.
-Citigroup downgraded Kroger from a “neutral” rating to a “sell” rating and cut their price target for the stock from $47.00 to $42.00 in a research note on Friday, January 28th.
-JPMorgan Chase & Co. lifted their price target on Kroger from $44.00 to $45.00 in a research note on Friday, February 25th.
-Morgan Stanley boosted their target price on shares of Kroger from $37.00 to $38.00 and gave the company an “underweight” rating in a research note on Tuesday, December 14th.
-BMO Capital Markets boosted their target price on shares of Kroger from $41.00 to $57.00 and gave the company a “market perform” rating in a research note on Friday, March 4th.
-Finally, The Goldman Sachs Group boosted their target price on shares of Kroger from $35.00 to $39.00 and gave the company a “sell” rating in a research note on Monday, December 6th.
-Six research analysts have rated the stock with a sell rating, seven have assigned a hold rating and three have given a buy rating to the company.
-According to MarketBeat, the company currently has an average rating of “Hold” and a consensus target price of $47.39.
+KR has been the subject of several other reports.
+Morgan Stanley upped their price target on Kroger from $37.00 to $38.00 and gave the stock an underweight rating in a research note on Tuesday, December 14th.
+UBS Group upped their price target on Kroger from $44.00 to $48.00 and gave the stock a neutral rating in a research note on Friday, December 3rd.
+Wells Fargo & Company lowered Kroger from an equal weight rating to an underweight rating and set a $42.00 price target for the company. in a research note on Tuesday, January 25th.
+Credit Suisse Group upped their target price on Kroger from $47.00 to $57.00 and gave the stock a neutral rating in a research report on Friday, March 4th.
+Finally, Barclays upped their target price on Kroger from $37.00 to $38.00 and gave the stock an underweight rating in a research report on Friday, December 3rd.
+Five investment analysts have rated the stock with a sell rating, seven have issued a hold rating, three have given a buy rating and one has given a strong buy rating to the company.
+According to data from MarketBeat.com, the company has an average rating of Hold and an average target price of $49.16.

+The company also recently announced a quarterly dividend, which will be paid on Wednesday, June 1st.
+Shareholders of record on Friday, May 13th will be issued a dividend of $0.21 per share.
+This represents a $0.84 dividend on an annualized basis and a yield of 1.47%.
+Kroger’s dividend payout ratio is presently 38.53%.

-Kroger declared that its board has approved a stock buyback plan on Thursday, December 30th that allows the company to buyback $1.00 billion in shares.
-This buyback authorization allows the company to repurchase up to 3.1% of its stock through open market purchases.
-Stock buyback plans are generally an indication that the company’s management believes its stock is undervalued.
+Kroger announced that its Board of Directors has authorized a share repurchase program on Thursday, December 30th that authorizes the company to buyback $1.00 billion in outstanding shares.
+This buyback authorization authorizes the company to purchase up to 3.1% of its stock through open market purchases.
+Stock buyback programs are often a sign that the company’s management believes its shares are undervalued.

-In related news, SVP Mark C. Tuffin sold 77,544 shares of the company’s stock in a transaction that occurred on Monday, March 7th.
-The stock was sold at an average price of $61.84, for a total transaction of $4,795,320.96.
-The transaction was disclosed in a document filed with the SEC, which can be accessed through this link.
-Also, SVP Stuart Aitken sold 20,000 shares of the company’s stock in a transaction that occurred on Thursday, December 16th.
-The shares were sold at an average price of $46.01, for a total value of $920,200.00.
+In related news, SVP Mark C. Tuffin sold 77,544 shares of the firm’s stock in a transaction that occurred on Monday, March 7th.
+The stock was sold at an average price of $61.84, for a total value of $4,795,320.96.
+The transaction was disclosed in a legal filing with the SEC, which is available through this link.
+Also, SVP Calvin J. Kaufman sold 16,288 shares of the firm’s stock in a transaction that occurred on Tuesday, December 28th.
+The shares were sold at an average price of $44.25, for a total value of $720,744.00.
 The disclosure for this sale can be found here.
-Over the last quarter, insiders have sold 120,832 shares of company stock valued at $6,864,385.
-Company insiders own 1.35% of the company’s stock.
+Insiders have sold a total of 120,832 shares of company stock worth $6,864,385 over the last quarter.
+Insiders own 1.35% of the company’s stock.

-Hedge funds and other institutional investors have recently modified their holdings of the business.
-Camarda Financial Advisors LLC grew its stake in shares of Kroger by 1.1% in the third quarter.
-Camarda Financial Advisors LLC now owns 21,806 shares of the company’s stock worth $882,000 after purchasing an additional 238 shares in the last quarter.
-JustInvest LLC grew its stake in shares of Kroger by 1.0% in the third quarter.
-JustInvest LLC now owns 25,498 shares of the company’s stock worth $1,031,000 after purchasing an additional 242 shares in the last quarter.
-Tocqueville Asset Management L.P. grew its stake in shares of Kroger by 1.1% in the third quarter.
-Tocqueville Asset Management L.P. now owns 22,834 shares of the company’s stock worth $923,000 after purchasing an additional 244 shares in the last quarter.
-Quantinno Capital Management LP grew its stake in shares of Kroger by 3.0% in the third quarter.
-Quantinno Capital Management LP now owns 8,538 shares of the company’s stock worth $345,000 after purchasing an additional 249 shares in the last quarter.
-Finally, blooom inc. grew its stake in shares of Kroger by 2.1% in the fourth quarter. blooom inc. now owns 12,105 shares of the company’s stock worth $546,000 after purchasing an additional 249 shares in the last quarter.
-81.53% of the stock is currently owned by hedge funds and other institutional investors.
+Hedge funds have recently modified their holdings of the company.
+Hsbc Holdings PLC increased its position in shares of Kroger by 41.5% during the 3rd quarter.
+Hsbc Holdings PLC now owns 2,129,311 shares of the company’s stock valued at $86,614,000 after purchasing an additional 624,483 shares during the period.
+Gotham Asset Management LLC increased its position in shares of Kroger by 406.9% during the 3rd quarter.
+Gotham Asset Management LLC now owns 65,292 shares of the company’s stock valued at $2,640,000 after purchasing an additional 52,411 shares during the period.
+Mariner LLC increased its position in shares of Kroger by 29.5% during the 2nd quarter.
+Mariner LLC now owns 28,949 shares of the company’s stock valued at $1,109,000 after purchasing an additional 6,600 shares during the period.
+Macquarie Group Ltd. increased its position in shares of Kroger by 20.0% during the 3rd quarter.
+Macquarie Group Ltd. now owns 122,039 shares of the company’s stock valued at $4,206,000 after purchasing an additional 20,302 shares during the period.
+Finally, Crossmark Global Holdings Inc. increased its position in shares of Kroger by 12.3% during the 3rd quarter.
+Crossmark Global Holdings Inc. now owns 79,971 shares of the company’s stock valued at $3,233,000 after purchasing an additional 8,760 shares during the period.
+Institutional investors own 81.53% of the company’s stock.

 About Kroger (Get Rating)